DSpace/RestContract/README.md

 ### On collection of resources endpoints

 This type of endpoint interacts with a group (or collection) of resources (objects).
 For example: `/api/core/items` references *all* Items in the system.

 - `POST`:
-Adds a new resource to the group (or collection).
-This creates a new object.
-The data for the new object _should be included_ in the request body.
-Related or additional information (such as required associations to other objects) may be passed as querystring parameters in the request, _if it is required to create the object._
+Creates a new resource (object) and adds it to the group.
+Any required data (i.e. attributes) for the new object _must be included_ in the request body.
+An empty request body is not allowed, unless you are creating an empty object with no attributes.
+    - Related or additional information (such as required associations to other objects) may be passed as querystring parameters in the request, _if it is required to create the object._
+        ```
+        # For example, creating a Collection *requires* linking it to a parent Community
+        # In this scenario, we must have a querystring param to specify the parent Community UUID
+        curl -i -X POST "http://localhost:8080/rest/api/core/collections?parent=<:communityUUID>"
+            -H "Content-Type:application/json"
+            -d "[{ ... attributes of new Collection ... }]"
+        ```

 - `GET`:
 Returns the first page of the resources in the group (or collection).
 See [Pagination](#pagination) section.

 ### On single resource endpoints

-This type of endpoint interacts with a single resource (object).
-For example: `/api/core/items/123-456-789` references a single Item.
+This type of endpoint interacts with a single, existing resource (object).
+For example: `/api/core/items/<:uuid>` references a single Item resource.

 - `GET`:
 Returns a single resource.